- Office of Child Care

 T.E.A.C.H.
 Scholarship Program

 OCC supports Teacher Education and Compensation Helps (T.E.A.C.H.)
 Early Childhood, a scholarship program offered through the Utah Association for the Education of Young Children (UAEYC).
-The program provides higher education scholarships for teachers and administrators who have a desire to obtain an Associate degree and for a limited time, a Bachelor’s degree.
+The program provides higher education scholarships for teachers and administrators who have a desire to obtain an Associate degree or Bachelor’s degree.

 The Career Ladder System and Higher Education